 ERC grant applications can be submitted only in response to a 'call for proposals'.
-Calls announced in the ERC Work Programme 2023 are published on the ERC website and the Funding & Tenders Portal (F&T Portal).
+Calls announced in the ERC Work Programme 2025 are published on the ERC website and the F&T Portal.
 The provisional timing of evaluation will be updated on a regular basis on the ERC website.

 Please note that the foreseen submission deadlines could be modified after the publication of the calls.
-You are therefore invited to periodically consult the F & T Portal update, where any modifications of the submission cut-off dates are indicated.
+You are therefore invited to periodically consult the F&T Portal update, where any modifications of the submission cut-off dates are indicated.

-The submission and cut-off dates foreseen for ERC-2023-PoC are:
+The submission and cut-off dates foreseen for ERC-2025-PoC are:

-- 1st cut-off: 24th January 2023, 17.00 (Brussels local time) - 2nd cut-off: 20th April 2023, 17.00 (Brussels local time) - 3rd cut-off: 14th September 2023, 17.00 (Brussels local time)
+- 1st cut-off: 14 March 2025, 17.00 (Brussels local time) - 2nd cut-off: 17 September 2025, 17.00 (Brussels local time)

-The evaluation will be conducted by independent external experts.
-These experts may work remotely and may if necessary meet as an evaluation panel on the application of excellence as the sole criterion of evaluation for selection of proposals for PoC Grant (as described in the ERC Work Programme 2023).
+The evaluation will be conducted by independent external experts16.
+These experts may work remotely and may, if necessary, meet as an evaluation panel on the application of excellence as the sole criterion of evaluation for selection of proposals for PoC Grant.

 Resubmissions are evaluated as new proposals.
 Each ERC evaluation is independent from previous ones and the competition is different every year.
-The score and reviews received in a previous ERC call will not affect the outcome of the current submission and will not be shared with the experts.
+The marks and reviews received in a previous ERC call will not affect the outcome of the current submission and will not be shared with the experts.
 Applicants should refrain from referring to previous evaluations.